Chief Strategic Information Officer, Office of Strategic Information

-As dean of the School of Adult and Online Education at Maryville University, Dan Viele brings decades of technology and higher education experience to one of the country’s fastest growing online learning programs, as well as directing Maryville’s Office of Strategic Information.
+Dan Viele brings decades of technology and higher education experience to one of the country’s fastest-growing universities.

 Viele, a Certified Public Accountant and Certified Management Accountant, is an accomplished professor and leader.
 Prior to joining Maryville, he taught courses in financial, managerial, and cost accounting, as well as accounting information systems, at Millikin University and Webster University.
 Students and peers at Webster recognized Viele for outstanding instruction with the Kemper Award for Teaching Excellence, one of the university’s highest honors.